 These financial statements comply with International Financial Reporting Standards (IFRS) and interpretations issued by the International Financial Reporting Standards Interpretation Committee (IFRS IC) applicable to companies reporting under IFRS and are stated in Trinidad and Tobago dollars, rounded to the nearest dollar.

-These financial statements are prepared under the historical cost convention as modified by the hold to collect financial assets recorded at amortised cost.
+These financial statements are prepared under the historical cost convention.